 Yes, But . . .

 Google Trends won’t give you any absolute numbers on searches, only relative ones.
 To get absolute numbers, you have to use something different, like the Google Adwords Keyword Planner, which is really designed for crafting Google Ads.
 Another option is Wordtracker.
 (Both require you to log in.)
+Even better are full-fledged SEO services like SEMRush and Ahrefs.
 They give you the average number of searches for a term as well as an idea of the competition for that keyword.
 Using the same search terms from Example 1 above in Google’s Keyword Planner provides even more data on the terms and confirms the relative comparison that trends gave.

 It’s also worth mentioning some qualifiers.
 It might be that I actually want to optimize my page for the keyword that isn’t searched as commonly because not many other pages are optimized for them (ie. there’s less competition).